 - No-quota area licenses

 No-quota area licenses are valid for hunting bears only in the no-quota area.
 When purchasing a no-quota area license, you will be asked which kill block (deer permit area) you intend to hunt in the no-quota area.
 This is for estimating hunting pressure and hunting success for the no-quota area.
 No application is necessary for no-quota licenses.
-These licenses will be available after July 1 from any license agent and the DNR license center in Saint Paul.
+These licenses will be available on June 1 from any license agent and the DNR license center in St. Paul.

 - Bear permit area licenses by drawings